KinderCare Learning Centers: Founding

-Bankruptcy
+Bankruptcy period

 In the 1980s, Kinder-Care, like several public companies of the time, attempted a conglomeration business strategy to raise revenue, as its investors forced it to purchase completely unrelated companies such as American Savings for $188 million.
 They also purchased photo studios, shoe stores and a foreign fertilizer manufacturer.

 Chief Executive Grassgreen, informed by 'junk bond king' Michael Milken from the firm of Drexel Burnham Lambert, led the company on an ill-conceived diversification plan in the late 1980s.
 As a result, the company's debt load increased from $10 million to about $620 million in 1988.
 The company found itself in deep financial trouble after Black Monday crash of 1987.

 During this period, Tull Gearreald, an investment banker, took command of the company as president and CEO.
 Caught in a cash squeeze in January 1991, Kinder-Care stopped paying interest on its debt.
 Still faltering under its high debt load, KinderCare filed for Chapter 11 bankruptcy protection on November 10, 1992.
 The company continued operating, although, according to a 1988 Forbes article, less than half of Kinder-Care's sales and profits for the year were expected to come from its child care centers.

 In January 1993, in a move that helped their balance sheet, KinderCare sold off Sylvan Learning Centers for $8 million.

-Post-2000 financial history
+Post-bankruptcy corporate history

+In October 1996, KinderCare was acquired by the private equity firm Kohlberg Kravis Roberts & Co.

 KinderCare was acquired in 2005 by the Knowledge Learning Corporation (KLC) division of Knowledge Universe.
-By coincidence, KU was privately founded and owned by Michael Milken since 1996, five years after his prison release.
+By coincidence, Knowledge Universe had been privately founded and owned by Michael Milken since 1996, five years after his prison release.
 The deal, valued at over US$1 billion, made KLC the nation's largest private childcare and education provider.

 In 2012, company revenues were $1.45 billion, down from $1.6 billion in 2010.
 Revenue rose to UD7.8 billion in 2021.

 In July 2015, Partners Group, a Swiss enterprise, bought Knowledge Universe.
 Knowledge Universe renamed itself as KinderCare Education in January 2016.
 The parent company, KinderCare Education, also operates Knowledge Beginnings, Children's Creative Learning Centers (CCLC), and Champions.
 In 2022, it acquired Crème de la Crème, a former competitor that provided complementary services.